Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_autopilot.md

 ![AMC Sky Dart autopilot cross-pointer horizontal speed bugs](/assets/images/demo/hspd_stablerate.png){: width="200" }

+{: .note }
+Vertical speed and altitude in HOVR mode are always computed relative to the local terrain and are subject to the maximum range of the radar system (2000 m) and a bank or pitch angle of 45 degrees.

 ### Typical Transition from HOVR OFF to HOVR ON
 The following diagram shows how the ship's dynamic state changes when HOVR mode is engaged.